condatis/smallpackage/README.md

 ## Installation

-This package is not on CRAN:
+This R package is not on CRAN, but you can install and attach it
+locally:

 ``` r
 install.packages("smallpackage")
 ```

+What is special about using `README.Rmd` instead of just `README.md`?
+You can include R chunks like so:

 ## Example